mpinto70/libbrasa/src/brasa/type_safe/README.md

 <sup>*</sup> `*` and `/` operates on native types only.

 The important types defined in this package are:

 * `trivial`: a type of category `Category::Trivial`
 * `ordered`: a type of category `Category::Ordered`
 * `scalar`: a type of category `Category::Scalar`

-The wrappers don't add space to the underlying type, so they can be used in structs where the underlying type would have been.
-For example, the two structs below have the same memory representation:
+The wrappers don't add space to the underlying type, so they can be used in `struct`s where the underlying type would have been.
+For example, the two `struct`s below have the same memory representation:

 ```cpp
 struct WithNativeTypes {
     uint32_t price;